Shaud Williams

-Shaud Rashae Williams (born October 2, 1980) is an American football coach and former running back who is currently assistant strength and conditioning coordinator at Oregon.
+Shaud Rashae Williams (born October 2, 1980) is an American college football coach and former running back.
+He is the head strength and conditioning coach for Mississippi State University, a position he has held since 2024.
 Originally from Andrews, Texas, Williams played college football and baseball at Texas Tech and Alabama.
 He was signed by the Buffalo Bills as an undrafted free agent in 2004 and played three seasons with the Bills.
 From 2009 to 2011, Williams played in the UFL, first for the Florida Tuskers in 2009 and Omaha Nighthawks in 2010 and 2011.

 After his playing career, Williams became a strength and conditioning coach, first at his high school in Andrews, then at the college level at Wisconsin in 2017 before joining Oregon in 2018.

 Early life

 Born in Andrews, Texas, Williams graduated from Andrews High School in 1999.
 During his career at Andrews, he rushed for 7,712 yards, and is 11th all time in career carries with 1006 in Texas High School Football.
 In his senior season, he rushed for 2,121 yards and 27 touchdowns, leading all rushers in class 4A.
 In 2009, Williams was inducted in the Texas High School Football Hall of Fame.